 A vintage recipe for homemade cake doughnuts made with flour, eggs, sugar, vanilla and topped with a vanilla and almond glaze.
 Serve them for a special breakfast or brunch.

 Homemade cake doughnuts are just the thing to make on a cold winter afternoon or rainy Sunday.
 Your home will smell great and your family will be all smiles after biting into one of these.

 This is one of my grandmother’s favorite doughnut recipes and has stood the test of time.
 Her original recipe was called “Wonderful Doughnuts” – and they are indeed wonderful!
 I found this one in her recipe box and was excited to make it.
-I do believe they qualify as one of my favorite comfort foods.
+Personally, they qualify as one of my favorite comfort foods.

 I know making something like a doughnut might seem a bit intimidating at first, but I encourage you to give it a try and make them from scratch.
-I know you can easily drive to the local bakery and buy doughnuts, but nothing beats the taste and aroma of making them yourself.
+Alternatively, you can drive to the local bakery and buy doughnuts, but nothing beats the taste and aroma of making them yourself.

 They take a little bit more time than other breakfast foods, but the results will be delicious and your friends and family will thank you.

 “These are pretty tasty!
 I added 1/4 tsp. of Nutmeg and 1 tsp. cinnamon to my flour mix!” – Jo D. via FB